GoshKolotyan/PerovSegNet/README.md

 - Utilizes machine learning techniques like **KMeans Clustering**
 - Built with **Streamlit** for an interactive UI
 - Supports real-time visualization with **Matplotlib**
-- **Desktop Application** - Standalone executable available for macOS
+- **Desktop Application** - Standalone executable for macOS and Windows

 ---